Witt groups of Grassmann varieties: Construction of the total basis

-\begin{rema} The important part of $\Twist(\Lambda)$ is of course $\twist(\Lambda)\,\Det_d$, which is not coming from the base~$X$.
-For instance, when $\cV$ is trivial, the other term disappears; this holds in particular when $X=\Spec(R)$ for a local ring $R$ \end{rema}
+\begin{rema} The important part of $\Twist(\Lambda)$ is of course $\Det_d^{\twist(\Lambda)}$, which is not coming from the base~$X$.
+Also, when $\cV$ is trivial, the other term disappears anyway; this holds in particular with $X=\Spec(R)$ for a local ring~$R$ (\eg\ a field). \end{rema}

 \begin{prop} Let $\Lambda$ be an even Young diagram in \deframe.
 Then

 \end{prop}